 6 Top Tips On How To Insulate Your Inflatable Hot Tub For The Winter

 If you already have a hot tub and you looking for advice on how you can get set up to continue using your inflatable hot tub in the winter without it freezing up!
 Then we have a few tips for you below.

-3. Use an extra top cover layer of thermal blanket insulation on top of your hot water when not in use to help retain the heat inside your tub.
+3. If you want to know how to insulate inflatable hot tubs, For insulating inflatable hot tubs you can use an extra top cover layer of thermal blanket insulation on top of your hot water when not in use to help retain the heat inside your tub.

 4. Use a hot tub gazebo with wall coverings to help keep the elements out and the heat in.